 Wyndham Kona Hawaiian Resort is one of those locations that people literally put on their bucket lists.
 A top tier, great resort in Hawaii.
 This trip is one I have been daydreaming about for 2 years now.
 Ever since my last trip to Hawaii.

 Also, on this trip I will be visiting several sites and staying a full week in the islands so I am very excited.

 Day One Arrival & Travel Wyndham Kona Hawaiian Resort

 Hawaii starts the same for almost every traveler.
 A long flight.
 For me, the trip would mean at least two connecting flights and over 15 hours of travel to reach Hawaii.
 I dreaded the flight time, but I looked forward to the vacation of a lifetime.

-Take the 360 tour of Wyndham Kona Hawaiian Resort with me here.
-What you see here is very impressive,, but it holds less than a candle to the real thing in person.
+Take the 360 tours of Wyndham Kona Hawaiian Resort with me here.
+What you see here is very impressive, but it holds less than a candle to the real thing in person.
 Look at the scene in the tour of pool two at this resort.
 That is very literally the view I dream about when I dream of Hawaii.
 Well, that and the occasional hula girl.

 If this had been a date, I would take care of everything, but this was supposed to be just a fun trip for good friends.
 We will see what Hawaii has to say about that.
 The Hawaiian Islands are perhaps the most romantic place on Earth, so anything could happen.

 Then the resort itself offers all of these options.